clobrano/clobrano.github.io/_posts/blog/2020-08-17-coloring-api-part1.md

 1. develop a simple test app as part of **gtk-demo**, which is run automatically form Gnome Builder
 2. tackle the two most common patterns identified by Adrian:

-   > Common patterns in vendor themes are to change the accent color from the default blue to something better matching their brand like orange or green, another is to have a light theme but a dark titlebar as do Ubuntu and Pop!_OS.
+   > Common patterns in vendor themes are to change the accent color from the default blue to something better matching their brand like orange or green, another is to have a light theme but a dark titlebar as do Ubuntu and Pop!OS.

 About this, I started with the accent colour, thinking it would be easier, but I recognized that the primary problem should be to convert all the sass functions into gtk CSS one